darnay/memorable-ai/PYPI_SETUP.md

 # PyPI Publishing - Quick Setup Guide

-This guide will help you publish Memorable to PyPI so users can `pip install memorable`.
+This guide will help you publish Memorable to PyPI so users can `pip install memorable-ai`.

 ## Step 1: Create PyPI Accounts (Manual - 5 minutes)